jj5/kickass-crypto/README.md

 Secret keys are the secret values you keep in your `config.php` file which will be processed and turned into passphrases for use by the OpenSSL library functions.
-The library automatically handles converting secret keys into passphrases so your only responsibility is to nominate the secret keys.
+This library automatically handles converting secret keys into passphrases so your only responsibility is to nominate the secret keys.

 The secret keys used vary based on the use case.
 There are two default use